How leaving social media has forced me below the surface to be a better writer

 —John Ruskin, From Modern Painters (1843-1860)

-Shawn continues to inspire me when I read his work; he can make the passing of a beloved puppy or the simple making of pancakes into the richest, most vivid essay.
-Reading Shawn’s work makes me want to be a better writer.2
+Anyway, Shawn continues to inspire me when I read his work.
+His Substack is “The Courage to Live It;” and his essays are always moving.
+He can make the passing of a beloved puppy or the simple making of pancakes into the richest, most vivid essay.
+Reading Shawn’s work makes me want to be a better writer.

 When I think about beginning an essay or reflection now, I’m nudging myself to be more creative, leap over the ordinary and grab a dictionary or thesaurus, reach into the long file of my memory to paint a more vivid picture of what I want to say.
 Tiptoeing into creativity in that way is a grand adventure.